banisterious/obsidian-oneirometrics/docs/PROJECT_OVERVIEW.md

    - Sort any column by clicking its header
    - Filter by date range or specific metrics
    - Expand dream content entries for more detail
+   - **Toggle Readable Line Length** directly below the Dream Entries heading for instant table width control (also available in settings).

 ---